 Buy Geek Nation by Angela Saini from Amazon India or Amazon US

-She keeps giving all the credit of anything to dowith science in this country to Nehru, which in my opinion is taking it away from a lot of others and not fair.
-In her analysis in each of the chapters, sometimes you agree with her, sometimes you do not, but what you admire is thefact that she went ahead and tried to find the answer first hand and give you data to decide what you think.
-She also got the opinions of the experts, lookedat what motivates them and how do they see the future.
-The tag line of the Title says it all – How Indian Science is taking over the world!
+She keeps giving all the credit for anything to do with science in this country to Nehru.
+Which in my opinion is taking it away from a lot of others and not fair?
+In her analysis in each of the chapters, sometimes you agree with her, sometimes you do not.
+However, you admire her going ahead and trying to find the answer first hand.
+And give you the data to decide what you think.
+She also got the opinions of the experts, looked at what motivates them and how do they see the future.
+The tagline of the Title says it all – How Indian Science is taking over the world!

 Read it to know a subject that is not written much in India.
 I think everyone needs to read the book.